 Ryan has spent time in the field with the GreenDrill teams filming different aspects of the science research that are involved in the project as information is collected on the history of the Greenland Ice Sheet (GrIS), its possible future, and how changes in the ice are effecting some Greenlandic communities.
 The short documentary has been developing and evolving throughout the GreenDrill project, informed by the interactions with the communities and the science team.

-High School Polar Ambassadors Program will engage a group of students from diverse communities and backgrounds with polar science and the GreenDrill project.
-In collaboration with the GRate project, we are working with a group of high school students to develop improved literacy in polar science, climate science and systems science through the lens of our project.
+High School Polar Ambassadors Program engages students from diverse communities and backgrounds with polar science and the GreenDrill project.
+In collaboration with the GRate project, we are working with a group of high school students to Inspire-Inform-Activate as we develop improved literacy in polar science, climate science and systems science through the lens of our project.
 Students are learning from our project resources and the team members as they advance their own critical questions for exploration.
-They are developing communications to share their findings with their peers as they enhance their science communication skills.
+The groups is developing communications to share their findings with their peers as they enhance their science communication skills.
+To find out more visit our webpage, check out this presentation about what we do and please register to be part of our student group!

 A central piece of our student work will be connecting the impacts of Greenland ice loss on communities both locally and in Greenland, and exploring the challenges this brings as well as the opportunities that exist through improving our understanding of the issues.
 Using a variety of science communication approaches students will apply a solutions based approach to their work in the project.